Olympiacos B.C.: Arena

 In the late 1960s and early 1970s, Olympiacos, like the other Attica-based clubs participating in the Greek Championship, used the few existing indoor halls in Athens as neutral venues, namely those of Leoforos, Sporting, and Glyfada, as well as the open-air Panathenaic Stadium.
 During the 1972–73 season, Olympiacos moved to the Piraeus Indoor Hall, commonly known as Papastrateio, which was to become their home ground for the next two decades.

-In the 1991–92 season, Olympiacos moved to the Peace and Friendship Stadium (Greek: Στάδιο Ειρήνης και Φιλίας), commonly called SEF (Greek: ΣΕΦ), which is a multi-purpose indoor arena located in Neo Faliro, Piraeus, directly opposite the Karaiskakis Stadium, home ground of Olympiacos FC.
+In the 1991–92 season, Olympiacos moved to the Peace and Friendship Stadium (Greek: Στάδιο Ειρήνης και Φιλίας), commonly called SEF (Greek: ΣΕΦ), which is a multi-purpose indoor arena located in Neo Faliro, Piraeus, directly opposite the Karaiskakis Stadium, home ground of Olympiacos F.C.
 Olympiacos moved to the Glyfada Indoor Hall during the 2001–02 season and to the Korydallos Indoor Hall during the 2002–04 seasons, as SEF was closed for renovation for the 2004 Summer Olympics.
 The arena's current seating capacity for Olympiacos' home games is 12,750.

-In July 2025, the Greek government announced an agreement in principle for the concession of SEF's use, management, and exploitation to Olympiacos for a period of 49 years.
-The club's goal is to convert SEF into a purely basketball arena, with a capacity of 17-18,000 seats, by 2027.
+In July 2025, the Greek government announced an agreement for the concession of SEF's use, management, and exploitation to Olympiacos for a period of 49 years.
+The club's goal is to convert SEF into a purely basketball arena, with a capacity of 16,000 seats, by the end of 2026.
+From the start of the 2026-27 season until the completion of the renovation of SEF, Olympiacos will play their home games at SUNEL Arena.

-Players
+Roster and depth chart

-Current roster
+Roster

-Note: Flags indicate a player's nationality(ies), not just their eligibility to play for a national team at FIBA-sanctioned events.
-According to FIBA regulations, any player over the age of 17 who has played for a national team in an official FIBA competition cannot play for a national team of another country, save in exceptional cases.
+Note: Flags indicate the nationality(ies) of the players, not just their national team eligibility.
+According to FIBA regulations, any player over the age of 17 who has played for a national team in an official FIBA competition cannot play for another national team, save in exceptional cases.

 GBL depth chart

-Notes: a) according to GBL regulations, a team can have up to eight foreign players on its roster, while up to six can participate in each game, b) players who have acquired Greek nationality are not considered foreigners, c) foreign players are shown with an asterisk (*).
+Notes: Under GBL regulations, a team may register up to eight foreign players on its roster, while up to six may participate in each game.
+Players holding Greek citizenship are not considered foreign, regardless of which national team they are eligible to represent.
+Foreign players are shown with an asterisk (*), (UNR) indicates an unregistered player and (SUS) a player who is currently suspended.